Shuoen1997/shuoen1997.github.io/README.txt

 Part B:

 	My part B is called "poop volcano".
 The poop mountain in the middle is effusing fire sparks.
 The intensity of the lava is adjustable.
+There are some textured point sprite in the air that represnts the fire ashes.
+I think it's a very beautiful scene.
+Hope you enjoy it.